QUESTIONNAIRE 2, DISTRIBUTED TO

 8/ Too short.

-N° 24:
+No. 24:

-2/ Auschwitz is located in the southeast of Germany.
+2/ Auschwitz is located in southeastern Germany.

 7/ I would wait for him to show us what remains of the Auschwitz camps, and I would like him to tell us more in detail about what happened.

-N° 25:
+No. 25:

-4/ Probably several millions.
+4/ Probably several million.

-N° 26:
+No. 26:

-1/ A concentration camp (or extermination) during the Second World War: horror.
+1/ A concentration (or extermination) camp during the Second World War: horror.

 He evokes all the knowledge about this period.